arthi2900/app1/docs/prd.md

   - **Exam Details Page**: Delete button for self-created exams only
 - Delete button styling: Same as teacher interface
 - **Force Delete button** (additional option):
-  - Available for self-created exams with student attempts\n  - Red color with warning icon
+  - Available for self-created exams with student attempts
+  - Red color with warning icon
   - Text: 'Force Delete' or 'Force Delete Exam'\n  - Only shown when normal delete is not allowed due to student attempts

 **Admin Interface**: